sheldonhull/sheldonhull.hugo/content/posts/2021/2021-07-12-use-driftctl-to-detect-infra-drift.md

 Optionally, you can adjust to recursively scan the state file of an entire bucket (say if using Terragrunt to store in special key prefixes).

-Change to `--from "tfstate+s3://mybucket/myprefix"` without requiring the full path to a single tfstate file.
+- Change to `--from "tfstate+s3://mybucket/myprefix"` without requiring the full path to a single tfstate file.
+- Recursively search if in many subfolders with: `**/*.tfstate`.